thefinnlab/psyanim_behav_paper1/README.md

 Most of the generation and experiments were built on an older version of psyanim (in Nov 2023), so to run these scripts, you should move the 'node_modules' folder to each experiment's folder.

 The trait questionnaires used for each experiment are in the subfolder '<experiment_name>/src/surveys

+Two large folders - node_modules and sentence-transformers_all-MiniLM-L6-v2 - were moved from GitHub to Google drive: https://drive.google.com/drive/u/1/folders/1txnW7hgLwTAAzTuGTk5s8rwWxJ0BVVIW

+These scripts were all run on a MacBook Pro versions 13 and 14.
+Experiments were built using node JS version 9.5.1 and the Python environment information for data analysis is saved in py37env.yml.
+All firebase files required for stimulus generation have been removed, but these are explained clearly int he psyanim repo linked above.